tBlabs/SDS018.Client.Lib/README.md

 # SDS018.Client.Lib

-It is a client for a **SDS018 Air quality sensor** in a form of library.
+This is a client for a **SDS018 Air quality sensor** in a form of library.
 It is distributed as a node package with TypeScript types definitions.
 Socket connector included.